 We study the continuous flow microfluidic system for single cell analysis for precision medicine.
 Single-cell analysis is important for understanding bio-processes in a physiological system.
 However, without proper systems engineering, it remains challenging to manipulate individual cells effectively to obtain meaningful statistical data indicating cell heterogeneity.
 To address the correlation between single cell analysis and diagnosis, the development of a rapid high throughput screening platform is essential.
 Based on droplet encapsulation of single cells, a continuous flow microfluidic system can be used as a functional flow cytometer to characterize single cell signals (such as enzyme secretion, product generation and morphology) comprehensively for quantitative biology, without limiting by surface biomarker labelling.
 The efficiency of this system is to screen ~1000 cells/second.
-Primary patient samples can be characterized rapidly for personalized therapeutics on time, without relying on cell culturing models.
+Primary patient samples can be characterized rapidly for personalized therapeutics, without relying on cell culturing models.
 This system also allows us to indicate the correlation between phenotype and genotype of individual mutant cells for high throughput data-driven engineering biology.
 We also investigate functional soft materials (such as gradient porous hydrogels) as the fluidic components to manipulate fluidic distribution in the micro-channels for desirable cell encapsulation and screening with on-demand fashion.

 Our group’s research consists of three parts; in vivo microcirculation, computational simulation, and in vitro microfluidics.
 We utilize an acute rodent model for microcirculation studies.
 In vivo microhemodynamic study provides insightful information on how abnormal alterations in blood property potentially impair microcirculatory functions.
 This study can be a part of the basic science leading to the future development of a therapeutic strategy for cardiovascular diseases.
 We also develop computational models to study the cell dynamics using the lattice Boltzmann method and the immersed boundary method.
 In this simulation study, we aim to examine the effects of cell aggregability and deformability on blood flow in microcirculation.
 In order to study on physical or biochemical property changes in blood under pathological conditions, we develop a novel microfluidic device for quantification of the blood property at the single-cell level.

 TOH Yi-Chin (µTE Lab)